 Delaware has passed a number of laws, beginning with the 1981 Financial Center Development Act, to make the state more favorable for banking, credit card, and other financial firms to locate there.
-JP Morgan Chase and Bank of America, the nation's first- and third-largest credit card issuers, located in Wilmington, Del., control a combined 30% of the U.S. market.
+JP Morgan Chase and Bank of America, the nation's first- and third-largest credit card issuers, located in Wilmington, control a combined 30% of the U.S. market.
 Although these banks have suffered in the wake of the financial market turmoil of the past year, they continue to maintain a major presence in the state.
 Bank of America now employs about 10,000, making it the state's leading private employer.
 Other leading employers in the financial services industry include Discover Bank and Barclays Bank Delaware.
 Barclays has recently announced it will look to add 500 new jobs over the next five years and a 70,000-square-foot customer contact center.
 Despite the recent weakness of the financial service sector, we believe it will remain a strong anchor of the state's economy.

 E.I. du Pont de Nemours & Co., long the state's leading employer, is now the state's second leading employer with roughly 8,000 employees, down from a high of 22,500 in 1992.
 As DuPont continues to position itself to become a global leader in the life sciences, it will attempt to achieve greater economies of scale and contain costs.
 Officials expect growth industries such as biotechnology, life sciences, and pharmaceuticals to offset losses in the state's chemical manufacturing industry over the long term.
-To this end, the announcement of investment in research and development operations -- \$80 million by DuPont, \$30 million by Air Liquide, and continued investment by AstraZeneca Inc. -- is significant.
+To this end, the announcement of investment in research and development operations -- 80 million by DuPont, \$30 million by Air Liquide, and continued investment by AstraZeneca Inc. -- is significant.

 The U.S. Department of Defense's Base Realignment and Closure (BRAC) Commission list keeps Dover Air Force Base, the Kirkwood U.S. Army Reserve Center, and New Castle County Airport Air Guard Station viable.
-Dover Air Force Base, the nation's busiest military cargo terminal and key airlift center, currently employs more than 6,400 military personnel (3,900 active duty and 1,500 reservists) and 1,000 civilians.
+Dover Air Force Base, the nation's busiest military cargo terminal and key airlift center currently employs more than 6,400 military personnel (3,900 active duty and 1,500 reservists) and 1,000 civilians.

-Delaware's current population totals 885,000, signifying a 7% increase over 2004 U.S. Census estimates.
-Average annual population growth between 2004 and 2009 was about 1%, which exceeded the mid-Atlantic region and the nation as a whole.
+Delaware's current population totals 873,000, signifying a 7.2% increase over 2003 U.S. Census estimates.
+Average annual population growth between 2003 and 2008 was about 1.4%, which exceeded the mid-Atlantic region and the nation as a whole.
 The state's median household effective buying income is 108% of the national average while per capita effective buying income is 105%.

-Delaware's housing construction sector has just recently begun to level off; more recently, it is staying above its year-earlier levels.
-Overall, housing starts have experienced an 18.9% decrease from 2008.
-Single-family and mobile home sales saw the largest declines, followed by multifamily starts between 2007 and 2009.
+Delaware's housing construction sector continues on its downward trend.
+Overall, housing starts have experienced a 32% decrease from 2007.
+Single-family homes (34.5%) and mobile home sales (30.3%) saw the largest declines followed by multifamily starts at 17.0% between 2007 and 2008.
 Furthermore, the downward trend in housing starts has accounted for a total job loss of about 4,000.
 Delaware, however, continues to lag the nation in foreclosure rates.

 Overall, while Delaware's income growth has, in large part, matched the nation's growth, employment growth has not.
-Nonagricultural employment growth was a negative 4.7% in 2009, above the mid-Atlantic region's negative 3.2% and the nation's negative 4.3%.
-Nonetheless, while Delaware's historically low unemployment spiked to 9.2% in February 2010, it remained below the nation's rate.
+Nonagricultural employment growth was a negative 0.9% in 2008, above the mid-Atlantic region's negative 0.2% and the nation's negative 0.4%.
+Nonetheless, while Delaware's historically low unemployment spiked to 8.1% in August 2009, it remained below the nation's rate.